Perspective: Our prescription for fixing America’s health care system

 Patience.
 Fixing the health care cost issues of past generations will take significant time and effort.
 While there will always be a tendency to want to look at short-term impacts, we need to focus on the long-term changes and impacts.
 To achieve this, we will need to be patient through our failures and cautious about any short-term successes.
 Rebuilding the health care system to lower its cost is doable, and the time to start is now.
 The nation’s economic future depends on it.

 Mike Leavitt, a former Utah governor and U.S. secretary of Health and Human Services, is founder of Leavitt Partners.
-David Muhlestein is a health care researchers and strategy consultant at Health Management Associates.
+David Muhlestein is a health care researcher and strategy consultant at Health Management Associates.

 This story appears in the June issue of Deseret Magazine.
 Learn more about how to subscribe.